 If you have gone through the hassles of incorporating your business, separating your personal affairs from your business affairs (which includes having both personal and business bank accounts), then you know that creating a new business entity has a decent amount of paperwork that comes with it.
 Getting your DUNS number is one of those essential steps and can help you establish your business credit, as well as give you some extra perks you might not know about.

-But, unlike personal credit, you have to may have do a little legwork to set up that credit history.
+Unlike personal credit, you may have to do a little legwork to set up a business credit history.
 Specifically, you may need to obtain a DUNS number, which essentially acts like your business’s Social Security number in Dun & Bradstreet’s database.
 Some businesses set this up on their own, but sometimes the credit reporting agency will assign you one when it starts receiving information about your business.
-You can check to see if you already have a DUNS number (or sign up for one) with a free Nav account.
+You can check to see if you already have a DUNS number (or sign up for one) with Nav.

 But with all of that being said, what if you don’t have a DUNS number?
-What are you missing out on by not having said identification?
-Here, I’ll shed some light on some of the perks you might be missing and why obtaining a DUNS number can be very important for the growth of your business.
+Let’s learn if you’re missing out on anything by not having said identification.
+We’ll help you understand why obtaining a DUNS number can be very important for the growth of your business.

 In many cases, not having a DUNS number will make it difficult to apply for (and win) government contracts for your business.
 Similarly, applying and getting approved for Small Business Administration (SBA) loans is easier with a DUNS number.
 The most popular SBA loan program — 7(a) loans — use a specific credit score (the FICO SBSS score) to qualify applicants, and a DUNS number can help ensure all the information on your credit report appears accurately when you go to apply.
 By being blocked from these vital government resources, it could hurt the growth, development and sustainability of your operations.